-WWE Rumors: Details On Roman Reigns’ Arrest, As Shawn Michaels Gives Him Advice
+WWE Rumors: Details On Roman Reigns’ Arrest As Shawn Michaels Gives Him Advice

 We’re just a few short weeks away from WrestleMania, best known as wrestling’s biggest night, and the latest WWE rumors suggest that Roman Reigns — who is set to face off against The Undertaker — isn’t exactly going into the ring without his fair share of troubles.
 In addition to the unsolicited advice from Shawn Michaels, new details have emerged about his arrest!
 So, what happened?
 And where do we go from here?

-Good morning #RomanEmpire ????❤
+Good morning #RomanEmpire????❤

 Have a wonderful day.. a big dose of